Photon-Pressure with an Effective Negative Mass Microwave Mode

-i.e., $x(\omega) = \chi_m(\omega) F_\mathrm{ex}(\omega)$.
-Here, $\omega$ is the excitation frequency, $\omega_0$ is the resonance frequency, and $\kappa$ is the oscillator decay rate, respectively.
-Replacing the mass in a harmonic oscillator by its negative counterpart, however, will not lead to any oscillator at all, as for example the resonance frequency $\omega_0 = \sqrt{k/m}$ with the spring constant $k > 0$ will be imaginary.
-For an oscillator, one also needs a negative spring and then a negative dissipation channel for dynamical stability, which explains why it is not straightforward to implement such an oscillator in a real device, even if real negative masses would be available.
-Once implemented, however, one obtains a HO with a susceptibility with an inverted sign $\chi_-(\omega) = -\chi_+(\omega)$, where $\chi_+(\omega)$ is the susceptibility of a positive mass oscillator.
-At first glance, this may not look particularly striking, as it seems to just introduce a phase shift of $\pi$ compared to a positive mass oscillator, at least when considering only the susceptibility.
-In what follows, however, we will demonstrate that integrating such a negative mass oscillator and its corresponding phase-shifted response into a system of photon-pressure circuits leads to dramatic consequences in the interaction of the two circuits.
-Before we dive into the details of our experiment, we will introduce a suceptibility expression for a more general oscillator (beyond the mechanical mass-spring system)
+i.e., $x(\omega) = -i\chi_m(\omega) F_\mathrm{ex}(\omega)$.
+Here, $\omega$ is the excitation frequency, $\omega_0$ is the resonance frequency, and $\kappa$ is the oscillator decay rate.
+With a negative mass, however, one obtains a HO with a susceptibility $\chi_-(\omega) = -\chi_+(\omega)$, where $\chi_+(\omega)$ is the susceptibility of a positive mass oscillator \cite{Supplement}.
+At first glance, this may not look particularly striking, as it introduces only a phase shift of $\pi$ compared to a positive mass oscillator, but it is the essence of an effective negative mass \cite{Supplement}.
+Below, we will demonstrate that integrating such an inverted susceptibility oscillator and its corresponding phase-shifted response into a system of photon-pressure circuits leads to dramatic consequences in the interaction of the two circuits.
+Before we dive into the details of our experiment, we introduce a suceptibility expression for a more general HO

-Here, we have chosen a convention without the prefactor $1/(2m\omega_0)$ of Eq.~\ref{eqn:first}, but added a dimensionless parameter $\mathcal{G}$ in the numerator, which becomes negative for a negative mass oscillator.
-We note that $\mathcal{G} > 1$ represents the case of intracavity amplification, recently considered in Ref.~\cite{Rodrigues22}, and here we explore the implications of the negative mass case with $\mathcal{G} < 0$.